Florida DUI Appeals Attorney

 - Remand for re-sentencing, which means the conviction stands but the sentence will be changed in accordance with the appeals court’s instructions.

-Protect your rights with an experienced DUI defense attorney
+Protect your rights with an experienced DUI appeals attorney

 Successful DUI appeals are rare, but they do happen.
 The key is to get an attorney on your side who understands the DUI appeals process and knows how to examine your conviction to find grounds for appeal.
 That’s why you need a lawyer who knows the law and has extensive experience defending DUI cases in court.

 If you’ve been convicted of DUI in Florida, you may have a lot of questions.
 Can I appeal my DUI conviction?
 If so, how do I appeal a DUI in Florida?
 How long will it take?
 It’s important to get legal advice you can trust.

 You also need to act quickly – usually, you have just 30 days from the date of conviction to appeal.
 If you suspect something went wrong leading to your conviction, don’t let your opportunity to clear your name slip away.
 Call 863-688-4606 or use the contact form to speak with an experienced Lakeland DUI attorney about your situation.